you're just imagining it similar games & best alternatives

 Game with the same Cooperation vibe

--5"Single-player experience focused on individual narrative with no multiplayer or cooperative elements."
+-5"Single-player experience focused on individual management and narrative; no multiplayer or cooperative elements."

 "Single-player experience focused on individual management and narrative; no cooperative or multiplayer elements."